 - malicious host

-A custom filter might looks like
+A custom filter might look like

-Please select aggregations for the alert title to work.
+Select aggregations for the alert title to work.

 (event_type="threatintel") when there is a IP match with any of the bad IP lists.
-The event has information on whether the connections is a inbound or outbound, the source of the threat intelligence and the reason.
-The user can search for any of the corresponding fields as the below examples illustrate.
+The event includes information on whether the connections is a inbound or outbound, the source of the threat intelligence and the reason.
+You can search for any of the corresponding fields illustrated in the examples below.